tomwwright/hugo-blog/content/posts/writing-things-down.md

 Some aspirations:

-_A portfolio_ -- I'd like to have a space to catalogue and present some of the ~~useless crap~~ software I've built over the years because each project, even if unfinished, was part my journey with software.

-_Professional learnings and experience_ -- I'd like to do a better job of preserving the hard-won lessons that each day offers in case they're useful to someone else, or even myself down the line.
-Having recently been through the experience again of interviewing for a new job, it would be nice to have record of some scrap of profundity.
+_Professional learnings and experience_ -- I'd like to do a better job of preserving the hard-won lessons, both technical and interpersonal, in case they're useful to someone else, or even myself down the line.
+Having recently been through the experience again of interviewing for a new job, it would also be nice to have record somewhere of some scrap of profundity.

 _Less, but more often_ -- I really admire [this blog](https://www.bradenmoore.net/) by a former colleague of mine, Braden Moore.
-Many of the posts are short, and that in no way diminishes them.
+Many of the posts are short and to the point, and that in no way diminishes them.

+_A portfolio_ -- I'd like to have a space to catalogue and present some of the ~~useless crap~~ software I've built over the years because each project, even if unfinished, was part of my journey with software.

 _I don't know yet_ -- I'd like to build the habit, and see where it takes me.